 Conclusion The challenges of every educated person is complex indeed.
 It is bound to become even more complex when the labor-surplus economy in India will start showing up in the managerial ranks too.
 It is time for every concerned person to be really alive and ready to manage every challenge head-on.

-Again a good write up from the author.
-Uneducated people are skilled workers will go and try to work with his own hand in the field or on the machine.
-But an educated person can't go and work in the field or on the machine.
-They don't have any hands-on expereince. from them, the dignity of labour is very important.
-But when once we really start talking to them we will understand how strong they are in their subject.
-Many of them even don't know fundamentals and even they can't express themselves properly.
+Uneducated people who are skilled workers will try to work with his own hand in the field or on the machine.
+But educated persons seldom have any hands-on experience.
+Many of them even don't know the fundamentals and even can't express themselves properly.
 This problem I have seen with many engineers also.
-Many of these engineers who are graduated from private colleges can't even explain what they have studied even in their mother tongue also.
+Many of these engineers who are graduated from private colleges can't explain, even in their mother tongue, what they have studied.
 They will have many problems and the author has mentioned very aptly the challenges they face.
 They have to acquire skills and they have to improve their talking abilities.
-Then only the will shine in their jobs.
+Then only will they, be able to shine in their jobs.